 Dates, Times & Location

 Our workshops are exclusive to ADF members.
 Membership is free with optional paid subscriptions.
-To be eligible you must be from a Black, Asian or ethnically diverse background.
+To be eligible you must be from a Global Majority background.
 Check eligibility here.

-If you have access needs please specify on the signup form.
+If you have access needs please specify in the booking form.

 Not a member?
 Register here.

 - Identifying your core values